Booting process of Linux: System startup

 System startup has different steps based on the hardware that Linux is being booted on.

 IBM PC compatible hardware is one architecture Linux is commonly used on; on these systems, the BIOS or UEFI firmware plays an important role.

 In BIOS systems, the BIOS will respectively perform power-on self test (POST), which is to check the system hardware, then enumerate local device and finally initialize the system.
 For system initialization, BIOS will start by searching for the bootable device on the system which stores the OS.
 A bootable device can be storage devices like floppy disk, CD-ROM, USB flash drive, a partition on a hard disk (where a hard disk stores multiple OS, e.g Windows and Fedora), a storage device on local network, etc. A hard disk to boot Linux stores the Master Boot Record (MBR), which contains the first-stage/primary bootloader in order to be loaded into RAM.

 In UEFI systems, the Linux kernel can be executed directly by UEFI firmware via the EFI boot stub, but usually uses GRUB 2 or systemd-boot as a bootloader.

 If UEFI Secure Boot is supported, a "shim" or "Preloader" is often booted by the UEFI before the bootloader or EFI-stub-bearing kernel.
 Even if UEFI Secure Boot is disabled this may be present and booted in case it is later enabled.
 It merely acts to add an extra signing key database providing keys for signature verification of subsequent boot stages without modifying the UEFI key database, and chains to the subsequent boot step the same as the UEFI would have.

-The system startup stage on embedded Linux system starts by executing the firmware / program on the on-chip boot ROM, which then load bootloader / operating system from the storage device like eMMC, eUFS, NAND flash, etc. The sequences of system startup are varies by processors but all include hardware initialization and system hardware testing steps.
+The system startup stage on embedded Linux system starts by executing the firmware / program on the on-chip boot ROM, which then load bootloader / operating system from the storage device like eMMC, eUFS, NAND flash, etc. The sequences of system startup varies by processors but all include hardware initialization and system hardware testing steps.
 For example in a system with an i.MX7D processor and a bootable device which stores the OS (including U-Boot), the on-chip boot ROM sets up the DDR memory controller at first which allows the boot ROM's program to obtain the SoC configuration data from the external bootloader on the bootable device.
 The on-chip boot ROM then loads the U-Boot into DRAM for the bootloader stage.